Oscilloscopes

 -

-Run the panel if it is not already running.
+Run the panel if it does not already run.

-InstrumentStudio plots power spectral density data on the Frequency chart.
+InstrumentStudio plots the power spectral density data on the Frequency chart.